ReCommenXer/BFTest/README.md

                 NameMon = "Sky Bandit"
                 PUK = CFrame.new(-4970.74219, 294.544342, -2890.11353)
                 CFrameQuest = CFrame.new(-4839.53027, 716.368591, -2619.44165, 0.866007268, 0, 0.500031412, 0, 1, 0, -0.500031412, 0, 0.866007268)
-                if _G.AutoFarm and (CFrameQuest.Position - game.Players.LocalPlayer.Character.HumanoidRootPart.Position).Magnitude > 10000 then
+                if AutoFarm and (CFrameQuest.Position - game.Players.LocalPlayer.Character.HumanoidRootPart.Position).Magnitude > 10000 then
                 game:GetService("ReplicatedStorage").Remotes.CommF_:InvokeServer("requestEntrance",Vector3.new(-4607.82275, 872.54248, -1667.55688))
                 end
             elseif MyLevel == 175 or MyLevel <= 189 then